-7 Activities To Stimulate Your Brain When The Summer Heat Leaves You Feeling Foggy
+7 Great Activities For Your Brain When You Feel Foggy AF From The Summer Heat

 The second that temperatures start to rise again and the sun comes out, you'll either find me outside doing anything and everything to keep my body moving, or feeling extremely motivated to work on creative projects in the comfort of my air conditioning.